 Explore the options for a beautiful, water-friendly landscape

-The Weed Watch brings awareness to the specific issues that will affect various regions, and serves as a reminder on the importance of working with a lawn care professional to prevent weeds from damaging your property.
+Weed Watch 2018 brings awareness to the specific issues that will affect various regions, and serves as a reminder on the importance of working with a lawn care professional to prevent weeds and disease from damaging your property.
 Even if your region has been spared from what are anticipated to be the ‘worst cities,’ many other communities can expect significant problems, emphasizing the importance of vigilance for lawn care as the weather warms across the country.

 Dozens of species of weeds, including nimblewill and thistle, and a host of lawn diseases plaque this region, exacerbated by the typical hot and humid temperatures that make lawns in the Atlanta area especially prone to problems.
 With the National Weather Service forecasting the South to experience above average temperatures in the coming months, this region will be a hot bed for lawn threats.
 Combined with average precipitation, the higher temperatures will create the perfect conditions for dollar spot, a common lawn disease in the South, to thrive.
 Dollar spot thrives when soil is dry and the air is moist.
 Dollar spot can wreak havoc on lawns by attacking the leaf blades, creating discolored, tan and brown patches that expand across the lawn is it progresses.
 Disease pressure is expected to be very high this spring on warm-weather grasses.

 Crabgrass thrives in the heat, making Florida a prime target for this weed.
 The weed aggressively spreads and restricts lawn growth in otherwise healthy lawns.
 Expect crabgrass to be even worse than usual in Florida in 2018, because the state is predicted to experience above average temperatures.
 High soil moisture can allow crabgrass to flourish.
 Based on Orlando’s rainfall predictions, crabgrass is expected to be especially problematic in the region in the coming months.